 - Stop feeding them the starches and sugars they thrive on.
 Read No more blood sugar spikes as a start.
 Doug Kaufmann’s book, Cooking Your Way to Good Health, is a good source of recipes using yeast safe ingredients.

 - Start killing the yeasts off.
 If you have a doctor knowledgeable in this problem, he or she can prescribe an anti-fungal.
 Natural remedies can be very useful.
-Yeast Manager is the one I take if I suspect that the yeastie beasties are getting a foothold.
+Now Candida Support is an example.
 Start slowly to lessen the change of a die-off reaction which might be something like a headache or flu-like fatigue.
 It also helps to make sure your bowels are regular so the yeast waste can exit quickly.
 Another approach is to use an enzyme specifically designed to dissolve the cell wall of the yeast.
 Candidase is from an excellent company.
 This can be used with Yeast Manager or first to reduce the likelihood of a die-off reaction.

 - Replenish the army of good guys that used to keep the yeasts under control.
 Probiotics not only crowd them out, they make selective antibiotic substances to keep them out of the neighborhood.
 One of many reasons that I prefer Dr. Ohhira’s Probiotics that the capsules contain those substances along with live bacteria and their food supply.
 (Not just freeze-dried bacteria like virtually all other brands.)